 Words like this endeared him to the audience and established a personal connection.

 “He was just so human.
-He talked about all of us being on the same level,” said USD sophomore English major Heather Milam.
+He talked about all of us being on the same level,” said USD sophomore English major Taylor Milam.
 “We all have a lot in common.
 We can share this world.”

 Chuck Cook, a senior accounting major, said, “The Dalai Lama made it feel like we were close friends.
 The way he carried himself was not only infectious, but also it was an effective way to get his message to people.”